dotkernel/api-documentation/docs/book/v6/extended-features/core-and-app.md

 In the 6.0 version, the project is split into two main parts: **App** and **Core**.

+When you start a new project, there are chances that the requirements are not defined well.
+Because of that, your platform needs to be flexible and allow growth in the long term.

-The purpose is to reach a headless CMS format for easier scalability.
+Our purpose is to reach a headless CMS architecture for easier scalability.
-Headless CMS is a back-end-only content management system that acts primarily as a content repository.
+Headless CMS is a backend-only content management system that acts primarily as a content repository.
 Compared to traditional CMS platforms (e.g WordPress) that tightly couple the front end and back end, a headless CMS decouples the content management from the presentation layer.
-The content is delivered through APIs allowing any front-end to fetch and display it, making front-end and back-end development easier to work in parallel.
+The content is delivered through APIs allowing any frontend to fetch and display it, which also enables working in parallel on the backend and potentially multiple frontends.

 ## What is "App" and what is "Core"?

 ### Core

-The **Core** like the backbone of the application.
+The **Core** the backbone of the application.
-It's where the core logic lives.
+It contains the core logic, the lowest-level features.

 - It handles things like:
     - Authentication